yldio/joyent-portal/packages/ui-toolkit/src/icons/functional.md

-Icons here are used to support funtions and actions users can take withini the Triton service.
+These icons are used to support funtions and actions users can take within the Triton service.

 ```js noeditor
 const React = require('react');